-You should always shave off your neck beard.
+You should always shave off your neckbeard during your beard grooming process.
 Unless you want to pull off a viking look, neck beards don’t really look that great on anyone.
 You also want to shave along your cheek line.
 It’s best to go for a natural line from your ear to your lip that will flatter your cheek bones rather than emphasizing the curve of your cheek.

 Step Seven: Take Beard Vitamins

-To make sure your beard stays healthy and strong, you have to feed it.
+To make sure your beard stays healthy and strong, you have to feed it during the beard maintenance process.
 Now some of you probably have a beard that could house a small animal inside, but that is not what I mean.

 What I mean is there are beard supplements that will give you all the nutrients, vitamins and minerals your body needs to produce some glorious beard hairs.